harimac/jsgrid/README.md

 - **editing** is a boolean specifying whether or not column has editing (`editTemplate()` is rendered and `editValue()` is included in editing item).
 - **sorting** is a boolean specifying whether or not column has sorting ability.
 - **sorter** is a string or a function specifying how to sort item by the field.
 The string is a key of sorting strategy in the registry `jsGrid.sortStrategies` (the registry can be easily extended with custom sorting functions).
 Sorting function has the signature `function(value1, value2) { return -1|0|1; }`.
+- <span style="color:red">**resizing** is a boolean specifying whether or not column is resizable.</span>
+- <span style="color:red">**editable** is a boolean specifying whether or not cell in column is editable. **editable** of each item property can be controlled by another property value by specifiying as `editableFlagField`.</span>
 - **headerTemplate** is a function to create column header content.
 It should return markup as string, DomNode or jQueryElement.
 - **itemTemplate** is a function to create cell content.
 It should return markup as string, DomNode or jQueryElement.
 The function signature is `function(value, item)`, where `value` is a value of column property of data item, and `item` is a row data item.
 - **filterTemplate** is a function to create filter row cell content.
 It should return markup as string, DomNode or jQueryElement.
 - **insertTemplate** is a function to create insert row cell content.
 It should return markup as string, DomNode or jQueryElement.
 - **editTemplate** is a function to create cell content of editing row.
 It should return markup as string, DomNode or jQueryElement.
 The function signature is `function(value, item)`, where `value` is a value of column property of data item, and `item` is a row data item.
+- <span style="color:red">**summaryTemplate** is a function to create cell content of summary row row.
+It should return markup as string, DomNode or jQueryElement.</span>
+- <span style="color:red">**defaultValue** is a value of item property associated with the column.</span>
 - **filterValue** is a function returning the value of filter property associated with the column.
 - **insertValue** is a function returning the value of inserting item property associated with the column.
 - **editValue** is a function returning the value of editing item property associated with the column.
+- <span style="color:red">**summaryValue** is a function returning the value of summary values of all items in the grid associated with the column.</span>
 - **cellRenderer** is a function to customize cell rendering.
 The function signature is `function(value, item)`, where `value` is a value of column property of data item, and `item` is a row data item.
 The function should return markup as a string, jQueryElement or DomNode representing table cell `td`.
 - **validate** is a string as validate rule name or validation function or a validation configuration object or an array of validation configuration objects.
 Read more details about validation in the [Validation section](#validation).

 Specific field options depends on concrete field type.
 Read about build-in fields in [Grid Fields](#grid-fields) section.